supermarsx/smsgate/api.md

 # smsgate API

 ## Base
-- All endpoints are served by the smsgate server (Express + Socket.IO).
+- All endpoints are served by the smsgate server (Next.js + ws).
-- Default port is defined in `smsgate/config.js`.
+- Default port is defined in `smsgate/src/config.ts`.
 - Authentication uses `Authorization: Bearer <token>` where token is SHA-512 of `pin + salt`.

 ## HTTP Endpoints